JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 __Parameters:__

-Apc - A pointer to a control object of type APC.
+- *Apc* - A pointer to a control object of type APC.

 If the specified APC object is not currently in an APC queue (a boolean state variable records whether the APC object is in an APC queue), then a value of FALSE is returned and no operation is performed.
 Otherwise, the specified APC object is removed from its APC queue and a function value of TRUE is returned.

 ### 2.2.2 Deferred Procedure Call (DPC) Object

-A Deferred Procedure Call (DPC) object provides the capability to break into the execution of the current thread and cause a procedure to be executed in kernel mode at `IRQL DISPATCH_LEVEL`.
+A *Deferred Procedure Call* (DPC) object provides the capability to break into the execution of the current thread and cause a procedure to be executed in kernel mode at `IRQL DISPATCH_LEVEL`.

 There is one DPC queue for the entire system.
-When a DPC object is inserted in the DPC queue, a software interrupt is requested at DISPATCH_LEVEL on the current processor.
-As soon as the IRQL falls below DISPATCH_LEVEL, a software interrupt will be taken which will cause the DPC dispatcher to execute.
+When a DPC object is inserted in the DPC queue, a software interrupt is requested at `DISPATCH_LEVEL` on the current processor.
+As soon as the IRQL falls below `DISPATCH_LEVEL`, a software interrupt will be taken which will cause the DPC dispatcher to execute.

 The DPC dispatcher removes entries from the DPC queue, calls the specified procedure, and upon return, removes another entry from the queue.
 This is continued until there are no longer any entries in the DPC queue, at which time the DPC dispatcher checks to determine if another thread has been selected for execution on the current processor.
 If a thread has been selected, then a context switch to that thread is performed.
 Otherwise, the interrupt is dismissed and execution of the current thread is continued.

-A deferred procedure call occurs at IRQL DISPATCH_LEVEL in the context of whatever thread was interrupted when the DISPATCH_LEVEL interrupt occurred.
+A deferred procedure call occurs at IRQL `DISPATCH_LEVEL` in the context of whatever thread was interrupted when the `DISPATCH_LEVEL` interrupt occurred.
 A very limited set of operations can be performed by the DPC procedure.

 No system services can be executed by the DPC procedure nor can any page faults be taken.
 The kernel services are generally available.
 However, the Wait functions can only be called if it is known that they will not actually cause a wait to occur.
 (Using an explicit time-out value of zero implements a conditional Wait operation).
-If page faults or waits were allowed, then it would be possible to randomly cause an arbitrary thread to wait in the kernel at IRQL DISPATCH_LEVEL causing possible deadlocks and data corruption.
+If page faults or waits were allowed, then it would be possible to randomly cause an arbitrary thread to wait in the kernel at IRQL `DISPATCH_LEVEL` causing possible deadlocks and data corruption.

 Deferred procedure execution is intended mainly for use by device drivers that need to lower their IRQL to complete an I/O operation.
 The kernel itself, however, uses DPC objects to implement timers, quantum end, and power failure recovery.

 Programming interfaces that support the DPC object include:

-KeInitializeDpc - Initialize a DPC object KeInsertQueueDpc - Insert DPC object into the DPC queue KeRemoveQueueDpc - Remove DPC object from the DPC queue
+- **KeInitializeDpc** - Initialize a DPC object
+- **KeInsertQueueDpc** - Insert DPC object into the DPC queue
+- **KeRemoveQueueDpc** - Remove DPC object from the DPC queue

 #### 2.2.2.1 Initialize DPC